Immigration policy of the United Kingdom

 Immigration policies of the United Kingdom are the areas of modern British policy concerned with the immigration system of the United Kingdom—primarily, who has the right to visit or stay in the UK.
 British immigration policy is under the purview of UK Visas and Immigration.

 With its exit from the European Union, the UK implemented a broad reform to its immigration system, putting an end to free movement and introducing a points-based system, that took effect on 1 January 2021.

+In 2019, Prime Minister Boris Johnson pledged to reduce net migration to the UK (the number of people immigrating minus the number emigrating) below 250,000 per year.

+Net migration to the UK reached a record high of 764,000 in 2022, with immigration at 1.26 million and emigration at 493,000.
+Of the 1,218,000 migrants in 2023, only 10% were EU nationals.
+Around 250,000 people came from India, 141,000 from Nigeria, 90,000 from China and 83,000 from Pakistan.
+More EU nationals left the UK than arrived.

 Electronic documentation

 In the wake of Brexit, the British Government introduced a wide, multi-year programme of change, led by the Home Office, to transform the operation of the UK's border and immigration system.
 Following the first phase of this initiative which will take place in 2021, further improvements to the system in the longer term include the introduction of an Electronic Travel Authorisation system.
 The UK electronic travel authorisation (ETA) is planned as an electronic system that will be used to pre-check migrants travelling to the UK.

 Citizens of Kuwait, Oman, Qatar, and United Arab Emirates in the Arabian peninsula can obtain an Electronic Visa Waiver (EVW) online to enter the United Kingdom, which is only valid for one entry each.
 An EVW authorisation enables its holder to visit and/or study in the UK for up to 6 months without a visa, and must be obtained each time an eligible person wishes to enter/re-enter the UK for such purpose.
 An EVW is only valid for one entry, and a new EVW must be obtained each time an eligible person wishes to enter the UK to visit and/or study for up to 6 months without a visa.
 The EVW is also valid for visits to Ireland for up to 90 days once a holder has cleared immigration in the United Kingdom.